amidg/micro8051/README.md

 - Rev.A5 (current): FT231XS + ATmega328P (SMD, UART<->SPI flashing) + 8051 (SMD) + UART bridge

 Important notes:
-When communicating to Arduino, 8051 cannot take control over Serial communication.
+When 8051 communicates to USB port, Arduino cannot take over the USB port.
+However, USB functionality can be controlled both manually and via 8051.
+See schematic for details.

 Gerbers and BOMs are located in Manufacturing folder.